DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/Getting Assigned Parameters in PowerShell.md

 !!! info inline end "Splatting"

-    In the `Get-UserItemsParent` function, we used a method called **splatting** when calling the `Get-UserItems` function.
+    In the `Get-UserItemsParent` function, we use a method called **splatting** when calling the `Get-UserItems` function.
 Splatting is a way to pass all parameters and values to a command as a dictionary instead of writing them out the long way.
 As an example, this:
     ```powershell
     $parameters = @{
        Name = 'Get-UserItems'